XudongZhao-Iecube/precision-converters-firmware/mbed_build.md

 which points to a specific commit ID on the github repository.
 As these libraries are maintained seperately, the firmware application must point to a specific version/commit ID of those by refering through 'library_dependnacy.md' file.

-****Note: The library names and content information is available in the "library_dependnacy.md" file from respective project folders.***
+*Note: The library names and content information is available in the "library_dependnacy.md" file from respective project folders.*

 Typical instructions to add the library dependancy for Mbed platform are given below:

-Step 1: Create new ".lib" files into a project folder and add specified contents into them:
+Step 1: Create new ".lib" files into a project folder and add specified contents into them.
+To create a new file, right click on project folder and select
+'New File' option

-****Note: Make sure these files are not present in other project folder at a same time as this would duplicate the library content and increase your storage space.***
+*Note: Make sure these files are not present in other project folder at a same time as this would duplicate the library content and increase your storage space.*

 ```
 File: mbed_platform_drivers.lib